 I used unfinished pine, so I needed to sand mine.
 Instead of pine, you could also use birch or poplar, but it might be a little more pricey.
 I also skipped the step of wood glue and filling in the screw holes.
 So mine came out a little more rustic looking.

+Finally, choose a learning tower that you feel comfortable using in your home.
+There are many different styles and designs to choose from, so take your time to find the perfect one for your family.
 Your toddler will love their learning tower for years to come.
-It is a great gift idea for a baby soon to be a toddler or a preschooler.
+They are perfect for multiple kids and can be a fantastic gift idea for a baby soon to be a toddler or a preschooler.
 Start nurturing their love for helping you in the kitchen, and you will have a helper for life.

-Both my kids love helping out in the kitchen.
+My two kids love helping out in the kitchen.
 Every year we make Christmas cookies together.
-More recently, we started a make your own pizza night.
+More recently, we started a make your pizza night.
 Our Kitchen Helper has gotten a lot of use over the years.